stringfestdata/advancing-into-analytics-practice/README.md

   - What are your statistical hypotheses?
   - Are your results statistically significant?
 What evidence does this lend to your hypotheses?
   - What is the estimated effect size?
-2. Answer the same questions, but for the relationship between having a CD-ROM and the price of the computer in the `computers` datset.
+2. Answer the same questions, but for the relationship between having a CD-ROM and the price of the computer in the `computers` datset. x

-## 4. Correlation and Regression
+## 4. Correlation and Regression X

 1. Using the `car-prices` dataset and Excel:
   - What is the correlation between mileage and price?
   - Which is the independent and dependent variable?
-  - Find the coefficents and their statistical significant along with the R-square of the regression model.
+  - Find the coefficents and their statistical significance along with the R-square of the regression model.

 2. Using the `birthweights` dataset and Excel:
   - Derive a correlation for all relevant variables.
-  - Build a regression model for a sensible independent and dependent variable.
-Make sure to check for any assumptions first.
-Report all those regression outputs you've come to know and love!
+  - Between `length` and `birthweight`, which is the independent versus dependent variable?
+  - Find the coefficents and their statistical significance along with the R-square of the regression model.

-## 5. The Data Analytics Stack
+## 5. The Data Analytics Stack  X

 1. This chapter is a conceptual overview of how Excel, R and Python fit into the broader data analytics stack.
 If you'd like to get started learning other elements of analytics, I suggest the following resources: